 In partnership with the Lord Mayor’s Charitable Foundation, businesses and other community stakeholders, the Hope to Home in Whittlesea project will help to address the barriers contributing to homelessness in the City of Whittlesea, with more open and inclusive access to existing community life resources such as housing, employment, education, and social and wellbeing programs.

-A local real estate agent in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people, and key local businesses will work with Hope to Home to provide training and employment where available.
+Ray White Real Estate Thomastown in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people.
+Key local businesses will work with Hope to Home to provide training and employment where available.
 This will ensure that young people have the means to sustain their rental property beyond the life of the project.

 Become a key part of the solution

 Please contact us if you would like to become a project partner and support at risk young people and young families.